WordPress Statnive Plugin · Parhum Khoshbakht

 Detailed Comparison: What Matters for Your Site

 Time to First Byte measures how quickly your server responds.
-Lower TTFB means your hosting resources aren’t being consumed by analytics processing.
+Lower delta means your hosting resources aren’t being consumed by analytics processing.

 Largest Contentful Paint measures when your main content becomes visible.
 This is the metric Google uses most heavily for Core Web Vitals ranking.